-A dental bridge is a reliable solution for replacing one or more missing teeth, helping to restore your smile, bite, and oral function.
+Dental Bridges are a reliable solution to replace missing teeth, helping restore function and rebuild confidence in your smile.
 Bridges are designed to fill the gap left by missing teeth by anchoring an artificial tooth (or teeth) between two healthy teeth or implants.
+When you replace missing teeth, you are giving adjacent teeth a better chance as well and preventing shifting in your smile.

 A dental bridge is a fixed prosthetic device that replaces missing teeth by literally “bridging” the space between two healthy teeth or implants.
-It consists of:
+It consists of:- Pontic (Artificial Tooth): The replacement tooth or teeth that fill the gap.

 - Abutment Teeth: The natural teeth (or implants) on either side of the gap that support the bridge.